27 Mind Blowing Esports Stats (2022)

 Esports Tournament Stats

-The most viewed Esports tournament peaked at over 5 million viewers (ESC)
+The most viewed Esports tournament reached over 5 million viewers (ESC)

 As of May 2021, Free Fire World Series 2021 Singapore has been the most viewed Esports event with 5.41 million peak viewers.